The Bear (Bo' Selecta!)

 The Bear is a fictional character who originated in the British adult sketch comedy, Bo' Selecta!.
 Played by Leigh Francis, he is a rude teddy bear who is a social outcast and engages in cursing and womanising.
-He like berries and always wears black glasses.
+He likes berries and always wears black glasses.
 He had a sidekick, a squirrel named Steven, whom he had a love-hate relationship with.

 The character was popular enough to receive his own show, A Bear's Tail, derived from the Christmas pilot.
-Since the end of A Bear's Tail, the Bear has featured in Bo' in the USA.
+Since the end of A Bear's Tail, the Bear has been featured in Bo' in the USA.

 In 2005, Nintendo made the Bear the face of Nintendo DS UK.